RNASeq Differential Expression Analysis¶

 How to read Differential Expression Analysis interface?¶

-This tool evaluates the difference in expression level of genes for two experimental conditions and highlights those for which this difference is statistically significant.
+This page allows to display and interpret the difference in expression level of genes for two (or more) experimental conditions and highlights those for which this difference is statistically significant.
 Results can be obtained by following 6 steps, described below:

 - 1. Choose one or several reference sequences.

 - 2. Select at least one B condition to compare to A condition (which will be used as reference).